We invite current and former US Women’s National Team members to the Academy to coach and inspire our athletes.

 Cindy coached at the Academy during Session IV in 2015.
 Athletes saw her on and off the field and especially enjoyed her Campfire Q&A session.

 Parlow Cone was the head coach of the Portland Thorns FC in its inaugural 2013 season and coached her team to the first National Women’s Soccer League championship.
-From 2007-2012, she was as an assistant coach for University of North Carolina’s women’s soccer program.
+From 2007-2012, she was an assistant coach for the University of North Carolina’s women’s soccer program.
 A native of Memphis, Tenn., Parlow Cone also spent six years (2007 – 2012) as the director of coaching for senior girls programs (U-15 to U-18) at Triangle United Soccer Association in Chapel Hill, N.C.
-She has been a member of the U.S. U-14 and U-15 Girls National Team coaching staffs and holds a USSF “A” License.
+She has been a member of the U.S. U-14 and U-15 Girls National Team coaching staff and holds a USSF “A” License.

 Parlow was a founding member of the Women’s United Soccer Association (WUSA), helping her Atlanta Beat team reach the playoffs in each of the league’s three seasons (2001–2003).
 Parlow Cone played college soccer at the University of North Carolina, where she was a four-time All-American and a member of three NCAA Championship teams.
 She twice won the Hermann Trophy as an outstanding female collegiate soccer player (1997 & 1998) and was named ACC Female Athlete of the Year in 1999.
 In 2018, she was inducted into the National Soccer Hall of Fame.